obnoxiousnerd/obnerd.in/views/posts/reactivity-anywhere-without-virtual-dom.md

 ---
-title: "Reactivity Anywhere Without Virtual Dom"
+title: 'Reactivity Anywhere Without Virtual Dom'
 description: "This little experiment gives variables 'superpowers' to be able to reflect their changes directly into the DOM."
 date: 2020-11-20
 tags: [javascript, html, webdev, reactivity]